dave-lloyd/Get-EnvironmentReport/README.md

 You should probably treat this information with caution, given the sample rate and that it presents a single value as a 30 day representation of "performance."

+### VM Disks - only produced if "Detailed" report type is selected :
+    VM
+    HardDisk
+    Datastore
+    Size in GB

 ### ESXi hosts - Information included for "Summary" report type :
     Host name
     Connection state